Northside Elementary Newsletter

 May 19th - NO ENRICHMENT

 May 21st- Last Day of School - 11:30 Dismissal

 **Calling all families who have been borrowing a Geneseo School District Chromebook!!

 Chromebook collection will be taking place from May 17th-21st.
 Please bring the Chromebook and charger to the office during school hours (7:30 a.m.-3:30 p.m.).
 Our preferred method is for an adult to bring it back to Northside but we understand that may not be possible so having students bring it back to school is allowed as well.

 Mark your calendars!
 The Music In Our Schools virtual performance will be broadcasted on Sunday, May 2 and Sunday, May 9 at 3, 5, & 7 pm on TV50.
 It will also be streamed on the WB6network.com and the WB6network ROKU channel.
 Miss Winter sent an email to your parents last Friday and will also give students a reminder flyer when they come to Music class this week.

 Northside Academic Challenge

-Thank you for your support with this initiative.
+Thank you for partnering with us during this fun incentive.